-Many Filipinos, including myself, are used to pronouncing chocolate as “Cho-co-leit” (Cho-co-late).
+Many Filipinos, including myself, are used to pronouncing chocolate as “Cho-co-leit” (Cho-co-late) as a three syllable word.
 Notice, however, that the IPA (International Phonetic Alphabet) symbols for this word has only two syllables -ˈtʃɑk·lət.
-We are also used to pronouncing its last syllable like the English word “late”, which means arriving after the necessary time.
+We are also used to pronouncing its last syllable like the English word “late”.

 Listen to the proper pronunciation of “chocolate” by playing the video below.

 2. Indigent – /ˈɪn·dɪ·dʒənt/ (US)

 I usually hear this word when people are talking about the qualifications to be considered as “indigent” (they pronounce it “in-day-jent”) for a certain Philippine Government program called 4Ps or “The Pantawid Pamilyang Pilipino Program.”

 Listen to the proper pronunciation of “indigent” by playing the video below.

 3. Youtube – /juː.tuːb/ (US)

 There is a consideration on this one.
 If you’re using British accent, then it is okay to say youtube (ˈjuː.tʃuːb) sounds like “yu-choob”.
 However, in the Philippines, it is common to imitate the American way of enunciating words.
 So the pronunciation sounds like “yu-tub” without the “ch” sound for the last syllable.